zooxo/HP3542/README.md

 microcontroller.

-HP3542 uses this HP35-ROM-Engine to offer the calculation power of the HP-35 to the DM42 calculator of Swissmicros
+HP3542 uses this HP35-ROM-Engine to offer the calculation power of the HP-35 to the DM42 calculator of Swissmicros (with finally less then 9 Kilobytes).

 Have fun!
 deetee